cmonterrosad/Ravn-Challenge-Backend-CarlosMonterrosa/README.md

 ## Ravn Backend Engineer Challenge

 # Part 1:
 Inside the repository there are two files, book_store_structure.sql and book_store_data.sql.
-The first file is has the table structure and the second one was the seeding data.
+The first file has the table structure and the second one has the seeding data.
 Import both files in your desired db engine to generate tables and populate them with data.
 The answers to the questions are shown below:

 1. Who are the first 10 authors ordered by date_of_birth?